terceiro/debci/docs/HACKING.md

 If you are interested in working on the web UI, first make sure that you have a development environment setup and some test data.

 The web UI is generated using Ruby and ERB templates.
-A {Debci::HTML} object in `bin/debci-generate-html` generates all of the pages for the web UI by using the templates.
+The {Debci::HTML} class in `lib/debci/html.rb` is responsible for generating all of the pages for the web UI by using the templates.

 The templates contain HTML and debci Ruby API calls to display information in the interface.